Megyn Kelly taken off air for rest of week after defending blackface comments

-A rerun of "Megyn Kelly Today" aired on Thursday, with NBC telling USA TODAY the show would not be live for the rest of the week, as rumors swirled her time on the morning show is coming to an end.
+NBC told USA TODAY that "Megyn Kelly Today" would air reruns for the rest of the week as rumors swirled her time on the NBC morning show is coming to an end.

 Her absence came two days after she angered "Today" viewers and NBC colleagues by defending blackface Halloween costumes.
 Her Wednesday episode largely centered on her on-air apology for the controversy.